 - Whose primary role is outside of paramedicine (e.g., nurse, engineer, policy, scholar in an academic institution, physician, other allied health, public health or public safety roles), AND

 - Who have an interest in or are currently studying paramedicine or conducting research in paramedicine contexts, AND

 - Those looking to support or participate in the aims of the McNally Project

 The organizing committee is responsible for program-level direction including agenda-setting, meeting scheduling, administrative duties, and website/social media promotion.
 This committee monitors and evaluates progress against strategic goals, and meets regularly.
 The membership of the committee is outlined below.

 Structure of Meetings

-Meetings are held bi-weekly at The Wilson Centre in Toronto with web-conferencing available for members who cannot attend in person.
+Meetings are held bi-weekly online via web-conferencing software (we currently use Zoom).
 Generally, meetings will be open to all members; however, specific meetings or portions of specific meetings may be designated for fellows, senior fellows, or scientists as appropriate given the particular agenda.
 This will be evaluated on an as-needed basis and is intended to create a learning environment that best reflects the specific needs of the particular group and also to protect sensitive or confidential material, such as study data.